 22. I’m concerned about safety and privacy, how will you store my personal information?

 So are we!
 Your safety and privacy are a primary concern for us as well.
 We take privacy and safety very seriously and never write any address or details on anyone’s keys.
 When not in use, they are stored in a locked safe along with other sensitive client information.
 If your key remains dormant or unused for 6 or more months, we will alert you before disposing of it.
 For our high profile clients, we take off collars with identification prior to images and videos, and store names as DBA, pseudonym, or as you please, to provide extra layers of privacy and safety.

 Your credit card and other personal information are not stored by us but are stored by encrypted servers owned and operated by Google, Formsite, Adobe and others.
 For more information, please see our privacy and advertising policies in the footer.

 You betcha!
 All of Fun Paw Care team members are bonded and insured through our company policy with the Business Insurers of the Carolinas and registered with the State of California.
 For your safety, trust, comfort, and peace of mind, we are insured to the highest amount possible.

 24. What are the minimum requirements to be part of Fun Paw Care’s team as a Los Angeles dog trainer?

 The minimum requirements for all of Fun Paw Care’s Los Angeles dog trainers and behavior specialists are to have a spotless local, national, civil & criminal background check, have multiple references verified, and must have extensive professional and practical experience & background in canine & feline ethology, dog walking & pet care.
 Then they are interviewed thrice before we select the crème de la crème.
 I am only as good as my team, and I hold them to this philosophy.

-25. What services do you offer in Miami and other parts of the world?
+25. What services do you offer in other parts of the world?

 26. Do you offer refunds?